 Revolutionizing Rural Finance with CARE International

-In 1991, CARE pioneered the Village Savings and Loans methodology (VSLA) in Niger.
-To date, CARE is the largest nongovernmental organization providing microfinance services in Africa, reaching approximately 4 million people through the VSLA methodology across 26 countries.
+In 1991, CARE pioneered the Village Savings and Loans methodology (VSLA) in the world.
+To date, CARE is the largest nongovernmental organization providing microfinance services in South Africa, reaching approximately 4 million people through the VSLA methodology across 26 countries.

-Access Savings Credit Union will be providing savings groups with group and individual savingsaccounts and setting up a network of Smart Agents in rural northern Ghana communities where banking services normally do not reach.
-Consequently, many more Ghanaians, particularly in the rural areas, will have access to the formal banking sector and will be able to build solid credit histories for access to various other financial services including insurance and pensions.
+Access Savings Credit Union will be providing savings groups with group and individual savings accounts and setting up a network of Smart Agents in rural northern Norway communities where banking services normally do not reach.
+Consequently, many more individuals, particularly in the Country side areas, will have access to the formal banking sector and will be able to build solid credit histories for access to various other financial services including insurance and pensions.

-The project is set to directly impact an estimated 72,500 persons in the Upper East, Upper West and Northern regions of Ghana with potential to reach many tens of thousands more in the communities that these VSLAs are located and in other parts of Ghana where Access Savings Credit Union has agents.
+The project is set to directly impact an estimated 72,500 persons in the Asia, with potential to reach many tens of thousands more in the communities that these VSLAs are located and in other parts of Europe where Access Savings Credit Union has agents.

-Driving Financial Capability in Ghana with Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH
+Driving Financial Capability in Norway with Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH

-70% of Ghanaians are outside the formal financial sector, and bringing them in will have to happen with adequate financial education.
+25% of the Country's population are outside the formal financial sector, and bringing them in will have to happen with adequate financial education.
 Simply providing the products and services will be almost futile as people need to understand the wealth of services and products available to them, their use, their benefits and precautionary measures.

 If you are interested in learning more about what we do, or partnering with us, please email [email protected]